opensourcedesign/opensourcedesign.github.io/faq.md

 it stuck.
 The reasons we feel good about this choice are:

 1. The Free as in beer / freedom confusion
-2. Free software is older and has a specific community, culture, and goals
+2. Free Software is older and has a specific community, culture, and goals
-3. Open source is a newer term and (can) have broader goals
+3. Open source is a newer term and can have broader goals
-4. Acronyms (FOSS, FLOSS) are not user friendly
-5. Spelling out said acronyms is also not designer / user friendly
-6. Open source has done a better job at outreach and has broader public understanding
+4. Open source has done a better job at outreach and has broader public understanding at present
-7. Open source as a concept extends beyond software
+5. Open source (and especially design) extends beyond software to hardware, architecture, manufacturing, and more
+6. Acronyms like FOSS, FLOSS are not user friendly and pertain to just software
+7. Spelling out said acronyms is also not designer / user friendly

+### Do You Care About Free Software

+Absolutely.
+Free software is incredibly important to many of our founders and core members.
+Most of us use and rely on free software daily and wouldn't be here without it.
+While we are aware of the definitions of "open source" vs. "free software" and the inherent debate, depsite Free Software Foundation's ask to "[choose a side](https://www.gnu.org/philosophy/open-source-misses-the-point.html)", OSD as a community has picked a name, but is absolutely not choosing a political side with our choice.
+However, many of us agree with the FSF's principles in full and have dedicated our lives to working exclusively on free software or open source technologies.

 ### How are you different from Open Design

 There is a community called [Open Design](http://opendesign.foundation) that sometimes gets confused as us.
 From [this conversation](https://github.com/opensourcedesign/resources/issues/14) our differences are:

 > Open Source Design is building a community of designers working on open
 > source, while Open Design is focusing on building open workflows for